open-chat-labs/openchat_openclaw/README.md

 ### 6. Install the bot as a direct chat.

 Search for the bot you registered as if searching for a user.
 Install the bot as a direct chat (which involves accepting the required permissions).
 Start talking to the bot!
 Congratulations, you are now talking to OpenClaw directly from OpenChat.

+## Current limitations

+At the moment this plugin uses a `/prompt` command and can only interact with OpenChat using the command's jwt.
+This means that we can only current do request -> response interactions and not autonomous interactions e.g. Heartbeat.
+I will be giving some thought to how that autonomous interaction scenario can be best supported.